 Dues

-Dues is typically set to cover the KI dues sometimes plus an allowance for the club’s Administrative account (Club By-Laws require that funds from public fund raising be maintained in a separate Charity or Service account so they are not used for dues or other non-charity expenditures.)
-The KI dues consist of basic dues of $52 plus $8 for Kiwanis magazine plus $17 for liability insurance plus MO-ARK district dues of $20 for a total of $97.
-Only the insurance portion can be paid from the Charity account.
+Dues is typically set to cover the KI dues plus an allowance called club dues for the club’s Administrative account (Club By-Laws require that funds from public fund raising be maintained in a separate Charity or Service account.
+They cannot be used for dues or other non-charity expenditures.)
+The KI dues consist of basic dues of $52 plus $8 for Kiwanis magazine plus $22 for liability insurance plus MO-ARK district dues of $30 for a total of $112.
+The insurance portion can be paid from the Charity account.

 Some clubs are able to keep dues low by subsidizing payments to KI.
 Administrative funds typically are derived from activities such as 50/50 Raffles, Happy Dollars, surcharges on meals, etc. Some clubs also have endowments, advertisers, sponsors or investment income that can further reduce dues charged to members.
 Often the Board uses the club’s annual budget to arrive at an appropriate dues figure.